LIMXTEC/BitSend/README.md

 - New option: -nospendzeroconfchange to never spend unconfirmed change outputs
 - New option: -zapwallettxes to rebuild the wallet's transaction information
 - Rename option '-tor' to '-onion' to better reflect what it does
-- Add '-disablewallet' mode to let limecoinxd run entirely without wallet (when built with wallet)
+- Add '-disablewallet' mode to let bitsendd run entirely without wallet (when built with wallet)
 - Update default '-rpcsslciphers' to include TLSv1.2
 - make '-logtimestamps' default on and rework help-message
 - RPC client option: '-rpcwait', to wait for server start
 - Remove '-logtodebugger'
-- Allow `-noserver` with limecoinxd
+- Allow `-noserver` with bitsendd
 - Make -proxy set all network types, avoiding a connect leak.